Magnusrn/Plugins/README.md

 The file "{project}/{projectname}.gradle.kts" (for example "javaexample/javaexample.gradle.kts") has two values you'll need to change "project.extra["PluginName"]" and "project.extra["PluginDescription"]"

 After building your project you can find the plugin jar in the build/libs folder of that project.
-This jar can be used directly by copying it into the "externalmanager" folder in the ".runelite" directory.
+This jar can be used directly by copying it into the "plugins" folder in the ".openosrs" directory: `USER/.openosrs/plugins`.

 If you want to bootstrap your plugins to make them available on GitHub you can just easily run the following task from the gradle panel in intellij Tasks -> other -> bootstrapPlugin
 This will copy your plugin to the release folder in the main directory and fill the plugins.json file with the needed information.